Big Data: Exploratory Data Mining in Behavioral Research

 Exploratory data mining techniques are particularly useful for the analysis of very large data sets, as can arise in clinical, survey, psychometric and genomic research.
 These techniques are often a natural follow-up to standard multivariate analyses in cases in which investigators have either: (1) obtained significant results and seek to know whether there are other important patterns in the data; (2) obtained no notable results and wonder whether there are any important patterns to be found; or (3) developed questions that are too general or imprecisely formulated to be addressed through hypothesis testing.

-The five-day course will cover the conceptual bases and strategies of exploratory data mining, and will review leading current techniques and software, including those based on canonical regression models and on pattern searches with recursive partitioning (see Tentative Course Schedule).
+The five-day course will cover the conceptual bases and strategies of exploratory data mining, and will review leading current techniques and software, including those based on canonical regression models and on pattern searches with recursive partitioning (see a tentative course schedule).
 Participants should also bring their own laptop computer equipped with SPSS or SAS and with R (available for free online).
 The primary software for instruction will be SAS and R, although code will also be provided for SPSS and instructors will be familiar with that and other programs.

 The course will be directed by John McArdle (University of Southern California).
-Other instructors are expected to include: Gilbert Ritschard (University of Geneva, Switzerland), George Marcoulides (University of California, Riverside) and Kevin Grimm (University of California, Davis).
+Other instructors are expected to include: Gilbert Ritschard (University of Geneva, Switzerland), George Marcoulides (University of California, Riverside) and Kevin Grimm (Arizona State University).

 Enrollment is limited to 30 participants.
 Applications are invited from investigators at the faculty/professional, postdoctoral and advanced graduate student levels.
 The ATI is open to investigators from both within and outside of the United States.